 - Agile responses to changes in the market or customer preferences

-For even more proof that the CDXP is a platform that is far above average, consider the ability offered to users to build campaigns natively, own activation themselves, and easily process complex use cases.
+For even more proof that Bloomreach Engagement is a platform that is far above average, consider the ability offered to users to build campaigns natively, own activation themselves, and easily process complex use cases.
 The same cannot be said for many average CDPs.

 Build Campaigns Natively